perfumerlabs/images/request-catcher/index.md

 ==========

 This is a tool for catching web requests for testing webhooks, http clients and other applications that communicate over http.

-Also it is very helpful in autotests.
+Especially it is very helpful to cover it with autotests.
 For example: assume you have a containerized service which sends requests to some external API and you want to cover tests for it.

 ```yml